 Decline - you will not receive an invitation to graduate at any future ceremonies for your current award.
 You can choose to have your testamur posted to you or you can collect it from Student Records.

-Please note that if you do not respond to your graduation invitation on SIMO by the cut-off date, you will not be eligible to attend any future ceremonies for your current award.
+If you do not respond to your graduation invitation on SIMO by the cut-off date, you will not be eligible to attend any future ceremonies for your current award and your testamur will not be produced.

 For more information, see our accept or decline your invitation web page.